The Client-centred Blog

 I recently read an article on time management that said, ‘The highest achievers manage their time exceptionally well.’

-So, do people such as Warren Buffet, James Dyson, or Arianna Huffington build successful businesses because they are better at time management than most other people?
+This is undoubtedly true.
+Yet do people such as Warren Buffet, James Dyson, or Arianna Huffington build successful businesses because they are better at time management than everyone else?

-As with all my clients I wanted to understand why what she was doing made sense to her.
+As with all my clients I was curious to understand why what she was doing made sense to her.

 What began to emerge in our conversation was the amount of insecure thinking she had around money.